classicalacademicpress/heroku-buildpack-plug-static/README.md

 # We can set the version of Yarn to use for the app here
 yarn_version=1.13.0

-# We can set the path to phoenix app.
-E.g. apps/phoenix_app when in umbrella.
+# We can set the path to plug app
-phoenix_relative_path=.
+plug_relative_path=.

 # Remove node and node_modules directory to keep slug size down if it is not needed.
 remove_node=false

-# We can change path that npm dependencies are in relation to phoenix app.
-E.g. assets for phoenix 1.3 support.
+# We can change path that npm dependencies are in relation to the app
 assets_path=.

-# We can change phoenix mix namespace tasks.
-E.g. `phoenix` for phoenix < 1.3 support.
-phoenix_ex=phx
 ```

 ## Compile

-By default, Phoenix uses `brunch` and recommends you to use `mix phx.digest` in production.
-For that, we have a default `compile` shell script which gets run after building dependencies and
-just before finalizing the build.
-The `compile` file [looks like this](https://github.com/gjaldon/heroku-buildpack-phoenix-static/blob/master/compile).

 To customize your app's compile hook, just add a `compile` file to your app's root directory.
 `compile` is just a shell script, so you can use any valid `bash` code.
 Keep in mind you'll have